 56. The Feather Cut

 The feathered cut has been trending since it was created.
 It’s easy to see why this hairstyle was given this name – the layers make your hair light and bouncy.
 If you have thin hair, this hairstyle is sure to give it a lush look.
 The best part is that this layered cut suits all face shapes.
+While the look compliments all hair lengths, nothing looks better than a chic feather cut on long hair.

 57. Subtle V Layers